 Recent research also finds that radioactive substances may damage the nervous, immune and endocrine systems.

 As with many carcinogens, early life exposures to radioactive materials are more harmful than exposures to healthy adults.
-In 2002, Kirsten Moysich of Roswell Park Cancer Institute in Buffalo reviewed epidemiological studies of the Chernobyl nuclear accident and found that children 5 and younger had elevated rates of thyroid cancer compared to older children and adults.
+In 2002, Kirsten Moysich of the Roswell Park Cancer Institute, in Buffalo, reviewed epidemiological studies of the Chernobyl nuclear accident and found that children aged 5 and younger had elevated rates of thyroid cancer compared to older children and adults.

 The developing fetus is especially sensitive to the effects of ionizing radiation.
-At doses higher than those typically received in drinking water, radiation impairs fetal growth, can cause birth defects and damage brain development.
+At doses higher than those typically received in drinking water, radiation can impair fetal growth, cause birth defects and damage brain development.
 There is no evidence of a dose threshold below which a fetus would be safe from these effects.
 This means that even very small amounts of radioactive contaminants in tap water may pose a risk during pregnancy.

 How to reduce people’s exposure to radioactivity in the environment